stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

 expects arguments of type `Vect`, and neither `List` nor `Stream` will work.

-If this happens, it can often simplify things, if we help Idris disambiguate overloaded function names by prefixing them with their namespace:
+If this happens, prefixing overloaded function names with their namespaces can often simplify things, as Idris no longer needs to try and disambiguate between functions based on the types alone:

 ```repl
 Tutorial.Dependent> zipWith (*) (Dependent.(::) 1 Dependent.Nil) Dependent.Nil